RandomSearch18/a-level-project/docs/readme.md

 All user stories have been addressed, mostly through the new options system, but also through various features added to the frontend.

+#### Sprint 3 stakeholder feedback

+I showed the routing options to Andrew.
+He was happy to see that the options persisted after you refresh the page.
+He also liked the wording I had used, e.g. "avoid" for the default for highter-traffic roads.
+Overall. he was impressed with the feature.

 #### Sprint 3 post-development testing

 Since this sprint involved a lot of tweaking behaviour and small adjustments as code was written, a lot of testing has been done during development.
 Nonetheless, it's important to do a final round of testing to ensure that everything works as expected.